telerik/maui-docs/controls/datagrid/theming-and-styles/columns-styling.md

 To style the border of each cell associated with the column the `CellDecorationStyle` property is used. `CellDecorationStyle` is of type `DataGridBorderStyle` which provides the following properties&mdash;`BackgroundColor`, `BorderColor`, `BorderTickness`.

-In addition, `DataGridBorderStyle` provides `SearchMatchBackgroundColor` used to apply separate background color to the border when the cell contains a search-match.
+In addition, `DataGridBorderStyle` provides the `SearchMatchBackgroundColor` property used to apply a separate background color to the border when the cell contains a search-match.

 Here is an example how to set those properties on a column: